The BOMA Project

 BOMA is a U.S. nonprofit organization and Kenyan NGO that works to provide poor women living in the arid and semi-arid lands of Northern Kenya with the educational, financial, and technological resources to lift themselves out of poverty.
 Its mission is to "empower women in the drylands of Africa to establish sustainable livelihoods, build resilient families, graduate from extreme poverty and catalyze change in their rural communities."

-Since 2009, The BOMA Project claims to have aided 26,614 women in starting new businesses and impacted 133,070 dependent children, also reporting their participants' increased ability to afford food, school fees, and medical care.
-It aims to reach one million women and children by 2022.
+Since 2009, The BOMA Project claims to have aided 203,114 participants in starting new businesses and supported their 1,015,570 household members, also reporting their participants' increased ability to afford food, school fees, and medical care.
+It aims to reach 3 million women and children by 2027.

 History

 In 2005, The Boma Project was founded by Kathleen Colson after she observed the exacerbating effects of climate change on poverty in Northern Kenya and proceeded to travel across the region with Ahmed "Kura" Omar to develop the Rural Entrepreneur Access Project (REAP).